ericminikel/cureffi/_posts/2018-09-06-racing-against-a-clock-we-cant-see.md

 *We need to develop a drug to prevent prion disease before it strikes, but we can't predict when it will strike.*

-I'm proud to announce that as of last week, our new study on age of onset in genetic prion disease is now available on bioRxiv [[Minikel 2018]].
+I'm proud to announce that as of last week, our new study on age of onset in genetic prion disease is now available on bioRxiv [[Minikel 2018]] (_update: final published version is [[Minikel 2019]]_).
 The public dataset and source code for the study are in a [public GitHub repository](https://github.com/ericminikel/prnp_onset).

 ### motivation